 One decision most Boomers are going to have to make in the coming years is how to supplement their Social Security.
 Between now and the day they retire, Baby Boomers need to plan to pay down their bills, while building up their investments and retirement savings.
 After maxing out the contributions to an IRA or 401(k), how should Boomers use the proceeds to enhance their future retirement income?
 One way to do this is to build an annuity ladder.

 Interest rates are currently very low and so are dividend yields.
-This has been going on for several years and is only expected to change slowly over the next few years.
+This has been going on for several years and is only expected to change slowly over the next few years, although the Fed has been raising interest rates lately.
 Most retirees should not plan to put their money in CD's and live off the interest.
-Nor should they plan to buy Blue Chip stocks and live off the dividends.
-At least, most Boomers will not be able to do these things unless yields increase significantly in the next 3 to 5 years.
+Nor should they plan to buy Blue Chip stocks and live off the dividends, at least not now.
+Most Boomers will not be able to do these things unless yields increase significantly in the next 3 to 5 years.
 The Wall Street Journal reported that some people are investing in bonds from other countries, like Brazil and France, since their yields are higher than they are currently in the United States.

 According to the Wall Street Journal article, another way that Baby Boomers are hoping to increase their retirement income is to build an annuity ladder.
 When doing this, retirees buy a new annuity every 5 years.
 The hope is that the yields will rise each time they purchase a new annuity.